crs4/docker-hadoop/README.md

 * *interactive mode*: all Hadoop services will be started within a container and a bash shell will be attached to it in order for you to immediately use Hadoop services (e.g., submitting a job, exploring the HDFS, etc.);

-* *background mode*: all Hadoop services will be started within a background container and you have to access to that container in order to use Hadoop services (see [client container][client-container]).
+* *background mode*: all Hadoop services will be started within a background container and you have to access to that container in order to use Hadoop services (see [client container]).

 ### Multi Container (single host)